lesreddy/tw-tetris/readme.md

 ### Branches

 The main branch used by the developer was the master branch.
-However during the project in order to assist with debugging I created another branch called 'modals'.
+However during the project in order to assist with debugging I created another branch called ```modals```.
 This was done in order to attempt to overcome the many bugs and issues I had with creating my set player name bootstrap modal.
 However as seems to be the theme with this project I somehow had another issue which was when merging the two and nearly lost a lot of code.
 I then abandoned the idea of using another branch (due to much more lost time trying to recover it) and just maintained the code in the master branch.

 ### Running locally